 Become Your Family’s Archivist

 History is important, but we often forget that each of us is a part of history.
-Now’s the time to start sorting through and organizing that box of photos, scraps and letters in the attic.
+Now is the time to start sorting through and organizing that box of photos, scraps and letters in the attic.
 It’ll make a difference for the next generation.

 Make a New Friend

-Just like leaving school, departing the workforce often makes it harder to find friends — which is one of many retirement secrets people don’t talk about.
+Just like leaving school, departing the workforce often makes it harder to find friends — which is one of many downsides of retirement that nobody talks about.

 But that’s a shame because friendships are just as good for your stress levels and self-confidence as they are for your heart and soul.
 Expand your social circle the old-fashioned way by putting yourself out there and starting a conversation rather than biting your tongue.

 Okay, so you’ve done the hike.
 It’s a good start, but let’s consider it a jumping-off point.
-The National Institute on Aging recommended ramping up your routine by adding 10 minutes to your daily walk or slowly adding reps to your weightlifting routine and growing from there.
+The National Institute on Aging recommends ramping up your routine by adding 10 minutes to your daily walk or slowly adding a couple reps to your weightlifting routine and growing from there.
 Even with low-impact exercises like water aerobics or tai chi, you’ll increase your endurance, balance, flexibility and strength.
+Daily exercise is one of the best hobbies for retirees.

 Get Addicted to TED Talks